Back to Blog

 When pet owners talk about "fillers," they are generally referring to ingredients they believe are included for one reason: to cheaply increase the volume of the food without providing any significant nutritional value.
 Cereal grains like corn and wheat are the most common targets of this accusation.

 The implication is that these ingredients "fill up" your pet, preventing them from getting the high-quality, meat-based nutrition they truly need.
 As we'll see, this perception is a dramatic oversimplification of how these ingredients actually function in a well-formulated diet.
+A better question than "Does it contain corn?" is whether the diet as a whole delivers complete nutrition for your pet's life stage—and whether portions match their calorie needs.

 An infographic debunking the myth of fillers, showing a bowl of packing peanuts labeled 'The Myth' versus a bowl of nutrient icons labeled 'The Reality'.